 Step 1: Assign Parent Category Codes

-Many experts recommend numbering line items using ranges of 1,000.
-For example, assets would be assigned the high-level number 1000, and all assets would be coded between 1000 and 1999.
-According to Brugna, a typical numbering system would be organized as follows:
+Many experts recommend numbering line items in ranges of 1,000.
+For example, assets get the high-level number 1000, and all assets are coded between 1000 and 1999.
+According to Brugna, a typical numbering system is organized as follows:

 Step 2: Assign Child Category Codes